F2 (Reception) Information

 Trips and Visits

-Spring Term: F2 local visit to Christchurch on Clarendon Park Road.
+Autumn Term: F2 local visits to Christchurch on Clarendon Park Road.

-Summer Term: Bus trip to West Lodge Rural Centre for F1 and F2.
+Summer Term: Bus trip to West Lodge Rural Centre.

 Supporting your child with reading